bkko79/bkko79.github.io/_posts/2020-05-07-whats-docker.md

 CMD python /app/app.py
 ```

 For example, this dockerfile overrides original ubuntu layer and make a new image that contains its own application.
-If you don't get it, you should try to make a [_dockerfile_][dockerfile] to understand what I mean.
+If you don't get it, you should try to make a [_dockerfile_][dockerfile] to understand what I meant.

 ## How Docker communicates

 After we deploy a container with any application, we need to attach network to serve it.
 As I explained earlier, everything is running in Host OS, logically isolated process, therefore any lower level of Network configuration that were available in Linux might not be an option here.

-As I mentioned earlier about higher level of abstraction in Network, Docker has few Network presets that user can choose while they launch container:
+As I mentioned earlier about higher level of abstraction in Network, Docker has few Network presets that user can choose:

 1. bridge(default): Containers linked to bridge-network.
 2. Host: It is bound directly to host port.